Please click the logos and pictures to find out more about the individual ministries.

 The Church of the Holy Cross is best defined by our ministry, a primary and integral part of our church community and the reason our parish was founded in 1954.
 Life together at Holy Cross is grounded in worship of God and is lived out in fellowship and care for one another and in our commitment to serve in God’s name the community of Shreveport-Bossier City.
 Holy Cross is a Jubilee Ministry Center of The Episcopal Church.

 Hope House has two showers and two toilets, independent of one another; an ice machine and two refrigerators.
 As new needs come to light in the neighborhood we will continue to adapt the space to accommodate them.
-Other churches and interested groups join us to provide sack meals, laundry and bath products, care and fellowship.
+Other churches and interested groups join us to provide sack meals, laundry and bath products, birthday celebrations, care and fellowship.
 We welcome volunteers from all parts of the community to minister with us.
 If you would like to serve people who are homeless or living on the edge of homelessness, please call Holy Cross, 318.222.3325.

 Seeds to Success Garden